hamedonline/ml-workflow/README.md

 </p>
 <br><br>

-If you find the content useful, please show your support by hitting the ⭐; and add it to your watch list too, cause I'll be posting updates occasionally.
+Pull requests are super welcome.
+Please don't hesitate to contribute if you think something is missing or needs an improvement.
+Hope you find the content useful, and don't forget to show your support by hitting the ⭐.